If you plan for a year, plant a seed. If for ten years, plant a tree.

 Hello Ann Arbor Public Schools Students, Staff, Parents and Community,

-It is a great day in the Ann Arbor Public Schools as we gather to commemorate National Teacher Appreciation during this first week of May.
+It is a great day in the Ann Arbor Public Schools as we pause to commemorate National Teacher Appreciation Week.
 Over the coming days, our staff, students, parents, leaders and community will honor and celebrate our wonderful teachers.
-Here in the AAPS, we are mindful of the gift of our highly competent, committed and caring teachers on every day, and we welcome the opportunity to share our appreciation and celebrate at schools around the district during this special week. (photo: Kristin Devine, Allen ES)
+Here in the AAPS, we are mindful of the gift of our highly competent, committed and caring teachers on every day, and we welcome the opportunity to share our appreciation and celebrate at schools around the district during this special week.

 We are grateful for the many quality teachers of our Ann Arbor Public Schools and I want to thank you, teachers, for the profound and positive difference you make in the lives of our students, their families, and our AAPS community each day.

-We are fortunate in Ann Arbor that for so many among us, teaching is a calling even more than a profession, and I see that 'higher calling' played out in classrooms every day across the AAPS.
-Our teachers are amazing, and the powerful and positive difference an effective teacher makes in the lives of our students is significant. (photo: Michael Benedict, Pioneer HS)
+We are fortunate in Ann Arbor that for so many among us teaching is a calling, even more than a profession, and I see that 'higher calling' played out in classrooms every day across the AAPS.
+Our teachers are amazing, and the powerful impact effective teachers make on the lives of our students is significant.

-Effective teachers serve as 'game-changers' for our students every day, and we are privileged in Ann Arbor Public Schools that our students thrive under the competence and care of a constellation of quality teachers across our classrooms and schools.
+Effective teachers serve as 'game-changers' for our students every day, and we are privileged in Ann Arbor Public Schools that our students thrive under the watchful guidance of a constellation of quality teachers across our classrooms and schools.

-To enjoy some extra inspiration over this week, I hope that you will take a few minutes to check out the AAPS News Exceptional Teacher series, where Editor Jo Mathis regularly features articles highlighting our teachers.
+To enjoy some extra inspiration over this week, I hope that you will take a few minutes to check out the AAPS District News “Exceptional” profiles series, where Editor Jo Mathis regularly features articles highlighting our teachers.

 These teacher profiles share the beautiful, individual stories of some of our best and brightest, everyday heroes in the classroom.
-I know that you will enjoy learning more about Dawn Dennis, first grade teacher at Allen Elementary; Deborah Mullice, physical education teacher at Clague Middle School; and Jenni Wilkening, science teacher at Huron High School, who were profiled in recently featured articles.
+I know that you will enjoy learning more about – Phyllis Newman, preschool teacher at Mitchell Elementary, Muneer Khalid, Strategies for Success teacher at Scarlett Middle School, and Amy Van Appledorn, science teacher at Huron High School who were profiled in recently featured articles.